Students are busy learning and practicing new ensemble pieces preparing for a busy 2017 of activities:

 Our 2017 spring recital will be held on Saturday, April 29, 2017 from 1 p.m. to 3 p.m. at Earthdance Organic Farms in Ferguson.
 On Saturday, May 6th, we’ll be at the Florissant Valley of Flowers with an info booth on Strings Attached and giving free ukulele lessons to kids and parents.

 UPDATE ON THE SPRING RECITAL: Our outdoor recital planned at Earthdance Organic Farms was moved indoors due to heavy rains for several days in the Midwest.
 But the show must go on and did!
 We had another huge crowd of families, friends and community to hear students play.
 Performances included our kids Saturday ukulele class, individual performances, small and large group ensembles on “Stand By Me,” “Lean on Me,” “Penny Lane,” and a guitar mash on Chuck Berry’s, “Surfin’ U.S.A.”

-On June 21st we’ll be participating in the 2nd annual “Make Music Day – St. Louis” with performances from Strings Attached students and free ukulele lessons for the public at the Ferguson Library.
+June 21st was the 2nd annual “Make Music Day – St. Louis” with performances from Strings Attached students and free ukulele lessons for the public at the Ferguson Library.
 It was a really hot day, but it didn’t stop Strings Attached troupers from playing outside in front of the library to help celebrate the day.

 We also kept busy in June putting on vocals and finishing touches of our studio album with students and guest artist musicians including Adam Hoskins & Joey Glynn from “Pokey LaFarge’s Band,” Mat & Rachel Wilson of “The Loot Rock Gang,” Kellie Everett, Doug Foehner and Vince Corkery.